Lunatlazur/rpgmaker/packages/pause-sign-after-text/USAGE.en.md

 Usage
 =====

 This plugin has no plugin options or plugin commands.
-All you have to do is activate the plugin.